Reach an audience of over 60,000 people!

 Share this story!

-Meeting reports and what’s on’s for Thetford’s clubs and groups this November
+Meeting reports and what’s on’s for Thetford’s clubs and groups this April, including details of u3a’s Open Day!

 Thetford u3a

-As of January 2026, our monthly meetings will be held on the fourth Thursday of each month at our new venue, the Church on the Way, Churchill Road, Thetford, IP24 2JZ.
+U3A Thetford’s regular monthly meetings take place on the fourth Thursday of each month at the Church on the Way, Churchill Road, Thetford, IP24 2JZ.
 Doors open half an hour before the start at 2pm.

-New members are always welcome.
+We’re always pleased to see new members.
 Contact membership@thetfordu3a.org for details.

 David Thompson